pip-services/pip-services-docs/content/en/python/commons/data/any_value_array.md

 #### set_as_object
 Sets a new value to array element specified by its index.
 When the index is not defined, it resets the entire array value.
-This method has double purpose because method overrides are not supported in JavaScript.
 See [ArrayConverter.to_array](../../convert/array_converter/#to_array).

 > set_as_object(index: int, value: Any = None)